 The magic mirror of the future won’t just say you’re the prettiest of them all.
 It’ll also tell you the time, date, weather outside, upcoming calendar appointments, and more.
 In fact, you can make such a smart mirror right now.
-All you need is a Raspberry Pi and some DIY work.

 Why You Need a Raspberry Pi

 A smart mirror is basically a mirror with a screen behind it.
 That screen can be an Android tablet or a computer monitor.
 Naturally, a monitor will make for a larger mirror.
 It’s also a great way to repurpose an old LCD monitor.
 But you can’t cram a full computer in there, unless you use a Raspberry Pi.